julelang/manual/src/concurrency/index.md

 co myFunction()
 ```

-Now your call to "myFunction" is running concurrently.
+Now your call to `myFunction` is running concurrently.
 You can call any function for concurrency with some safety constraints.

 ## References